SystemsApproach/private5g/software/start.rst

    specifications for all the Aether subsystems.
 Each of these subdirectories (e.g., ``deps/5gc``) is self-contained, meaning you can execute the Make targets in each individual directory.
 Doing so causes Ansible to run the corresponding playbook.
-Those playbooks can be found in the ``roles`` directory; for example, ``deps/5gc/roles/core/tasks/install.yml``.
+For example, the installation playbook for the 5G Core can be found in ``deps/5gc/roles/core/tasks/install.yml``.

 2. The Makefile in the main OnRamp directory imports (``#include``)